 Covin chose these dimple espresso cups, which were made for CRU by London ceramicist Linda Bloomfield.

 Stick Ceramics, which make the biscuit-coloured tumblers seen at status-y coffee shops such as NOLA, Four Boroughs, and Coldharbour Works, have limited stock online but sell their wares at Shoreditch Independent Ceramics Market and Pexmas, Peckham’s annual Christmas market.

-For something more robust than ceramics, Jones suggests a nice flask.
+For something more robust than ceramics, our experts suggest a nice flask.
+Kinto’s flasks came recommended by Jones, West, and Vander Guch.
 “This keeps your filter coffee warm and delicious for up to six hours and is very handy for keeping your drink cold as well.
 I’ve used mine on cycle adventures, work commutes and festivals.
 It’s always in my bag ready to go.”

 “We don’t often measure by volume in coffee,” Vonie previously told us.
 Instead, it’s all about the ratios; the generally accepted ratio of coffee to water is approximately two tablespoons of ground coffee to eight fluid ounces of water.
 This also varies depending on your roast (ground dark roasts take up more volume than ground light roasts, as do medium grinds versus fine grinds).
 So a set of scales would make for a suitable gift.
 Wallace says the cheapest option might be best.
 “Felicita makes nice coffee specific ones that sit at a more affordable price range, but a set of inexpensive salter baking scales would be just as giftable.”